KirkSpaziani/JornicaSpriteSheet/README.md

 # JornicaSpriteSheet
 Tool to create simple .png sprite sheets on OS X

 Here is a small command line Cocoa app that given a folder with .png images, will create a sprite sheet from them.
-The functionality is currently limited.
 All images must be 32-bit RGBA .png files with the same dimensions.
 The resulting sprite sheet will also be 32-bit RGBA.
 The utility also outputs an .xml file in a specific format that is read by my Wraith library, but should be general purpose enough to easily be utilized.

+Other functionality includes batch converting the colors in a spritesheet, converting between different formats, and outputting a Swift file to be easily consumed by the Mootaurus Engine.
+These are currently not documented here, please look at the code if you're interested.

 Sample usage:

-./SpriteSheet -imagePath pictures/items_1 -sheetName items_1 -sheetWidth 128 -sheetHeight 128 -spriteWidth 32 -spriteHeight 32
+./SpriteSheet -mode combine -imagePath pictures/items_1 -sheetName items_1 -sheetWidth 128 -sheetHeight 128 -spriteWidth 32 -spriteHeight 32

 This will look at all files in the folder pictures/items_1, create a png called items_1.png which is 128x128 32-bit RGBA, tile 32x32 images from the files in it, and output items_1.xml which will give context to a program trying to make use of the sprite sheet.